 FCPS is the 10th largest school division in the U.S. with 198 schools and centers.
-FCPS serves a diverse student population of more than 190,000 (projected) students in grades prekindergarten through 12, speaking over 200 languages.
-More than 54,000 (29 percent of total population) of those students are eligible for free and reduced-price meals; more than 26,000 (14 percent of total population) receive special education services, and more than 54,000 (29 percent of total population) receive English for speakers of other languages (ESOL) services.
-Demographically, 38.7 percent of FCPS students are White, 25.8 percent are Hispanic, 19.6 are Asian, 10.1 percent are Black, 5.4 percent are two or more races, 0.3 are American Indian and 0.1 percent are Native Hawaiian (source: 2017 Fall Membership by Subgroup as reported in the Virginia Department of Education School Quality Profile).
+We serve a diverse student population of more than 188,000 students in grades prekindergarten through 12, speaking over 200 languages.
+Over 29 percent of our total student population is Economically Disadvantaged; 14.7 percent are reported as Students with Disabilities, and more than 27 percent of students are English Learners.
+Demographically, 37.8 percent of FCPS students are White, 26.8 percent are Hispanic, 19.5 percent are Asian, 9.8 percent are Black, 5.7 percent are two or more races, 0.3 are American Indian and 0.1 percent are Native Hawaiian (source: 2019 Fall Membership by Subgroup as reported in the Virginia Department of Education School Quality Profile).

-Nearly 92 percent of FCPS students graduate on time (in four years of high school), and more than 89 percent plan to pursue post-secondary education.
+Nearly 92 percent of FCPS students graduate on time (in four years of high school), and more than 92 percent plan to pursue post-secondary education.
 FCPS students can take Advanced Placement (AP) or International Baccalaureate (IB) classes in high school; the division offers the IB middle years program and the IB primary years program in select schools.
-The class of 2018 has 223 National Merit Semifinalists.
-Fairfax County high schools are recognized annually by the Washington Post as being among the most challenging high schools in the U.S.
+Two hundred thirty-seven students from 17 high schools have been named semifinalists by the National Merit Scholarship Corporation for 2020.
+Fairfax County high schools are recognized annually by education columnist Jay Mathews as being among the most challenging high schools in the U.S.

-FCPS is the third largest employer in Virginia, with 24,137 full-time employees, more than 93 percent of which are school-based and 6.6 are nonschool-based.
-Our FY 2019 Approved Budget of $2.9 billion, is primarily funded by Fairfax County (70.1 percent) with contributions from Virginia (23.1 percent), other sources (6.8 percent) and the federal government (1.6 percent).
-More than 85 percent of the budget goes toward instruction, and the average cost per student is $14,767.
 The FCPS bus fleet is one of the largest bus fleets in the U.S., transporting more than 141,000 students on over 1,600 buses each day.
-FCPS has more than 27 million square feet of school buildings and office space, including 153 Energy Star certified schools (more than any other school system in the country).
+FCPS has more than 27 million square feet of school buildings and office space, including 173 Energy Star certified buildings (more than any other school system in the country).